databrary/presentations/crd/crd_curation.md

 Video of human subjects performing experimental tasks are coded for behaviors, themes, and events of interest.
 These recordings are used to generate quantitative or qualitative data that are used for analysis, visualization, and drawing inferences.
 Video, as a medium for analyzing and understanding human behavior, holds great potential for reuse that is unique from other forms of data for two main reasons.
-First, because video is fairly self-describing--compared to say, encoded, tabular data--in that it is more readily apperent what is happening in a video clip.
+First, because video is fairly self-describing--compared to encoded, tabular data--in that it is more readily apparent what is happening in a video clip.
 Second, video recordings contain a wealth of information that could be extracted--ostensibly, two researchers could use the same videos to explore two entirely different phenomena about human behavior.

 Databrary, a web accessible video library for researchers in the developmental and learning sciences, was created to allow for more seamless sharing and reuse of their research data.